midasplatform/Midas/README.md

 ## Use Girder Instead of Midas ##

-Prefer [Girder](https://github.com/girder/girder), which is a more modern and better supported platform than Midas.
-There is [documentation](https://github.com/girder/girder/tree/master/scripts/midas) for migrating a Midas3 instance to Girder.
-Help is available, documented in the [Girder GitHub repo](https://github.com/girder/girder).
+Prefer [Girder](https://github.com/girder/girder), which is a more modern and better supported platform than Midas Platform.
+Help is available for Girder, documented in the [Girder GitHub repo README](https://github.com/girder/girder/blob/master/README.rst), and Girder's [readthedocs](http://girder.readthedocs.io/en/latest/) page.

+There is [documentation](https://github.com/girder/girder/blob/master/scripts/midas/README.md) for migrating a Midas Server instance to Girder, along with migration scripts.

 ## Overview ##